 - Remove all wood, grates, and tools from in and around the fireplace.

 - Use a small shovel to scoop out any ash or debris.
 If you maintain your fireplace regularly and you don't have a lot of large piles of dirt and dust, then simply vacuum the area in and around the fireplace using a hose attachment.
 Your goal is to remove as much of the loose grit as possible.

 - Use a heavy-duty wire brush to scrub the inside of the fireplace.
 Pay special attention to removing baked-on creosote from the walls.

 - Use a small wire brush, a baby bottle brush or a firm toothbrush to remove dirt and debris from the door of the insert and the hinges.

 - Suck-up the loosened creosote and dirt with the vacuum.

 - Mix together a teaspoon of liquid dishwashing soap, a half-cup of baking soda and one gallon of warm water in a large bucket.

 - Use the solution and a rag to clean the fireplace insert.
-Depending on how much creosote and grim have built-up on the fireplace insert, you may have to scrub vigorously to loosen the mess.
+Depending on how much creosote and grime have built-up, you may have to scrub vigorously to loosen the mess.
 Scrub the entire insert, inside and out, paying close attention to grates and vents.
-You may need to repeat the process with several fresh rags to remove all of the gunk from the insert.
+You may need to repeat the process with several fresh rags to remove all of the gunk.

 - Have another bucket with clean water on the side.
 Use the water to rinse the insert after you've scrubbed it with the soap and baking soda solution.